 Isn’t it just a new fad?

-I don’t think it is and we can see many examples today where big companies are changing the packaging.
-Supermarket chains all over the world starting to leave packaging entirely behind.
+I don’t think it is, and we can see many examples today where big companies are changing the packaging.
+Supermarket chains all over the world are starting to leave packaging entirely behind.
 Starbucks is dropping the straw in 2020.
 Hi Fly is the first airline to use only biodegradable utensils.

 - As of August 2017, anyone in Kenya who’s found using, producing, or selling a plastic bag faces up to four years in jail or a $38,000 fine.

-- On July 30, 2017, its independence day, the Pacific nation of Vanuatu announced the beginning of a phasing out of plastic bags and bottles.
+- On July 30, 2017, its independence day, Vanuatu’s Pacific nation announced the beginning of a phasing out of plastic bags and bottles.
 When implemented, it will ban the use or importation of single-use plastic bags and bottles — and it will make Vanuatu the first Pacific country to launch such a ban.

 3. New Zealand

 - Supermarkets have stopped handing out single-use plastic bags all over the country.
-A group of supermarkets abandoned the use of plastic wrapping for virtually all of their fruit and vegetables in a project labeled ‘food in the nude.’
+A group of supermarkets abandoned plastic wrapping for virtually all of their fruit and vegetables in a project labeled ‘food in the nude.’
 Sales have spiked up to 300% for some fruit and veggies.